Skip to main content

 MQL-to-SQL rate

-The first quality control on the funnel; below 30% the threshold is too loose, above 70% it is probably too tight.
+The first quality control on the funnel; below 30% the threshold is too loose, above 70% it is probably too strict.

 Why it matters now

-AI tools have collapsed the cost of generating raw leads.
-A weak MQL threshold lets that volume drown sales in low-intent contacts; a sharp one keeps senior selling time on accounts that can actually buy.
+Generating raw leads is cheap, and getting cheaper.
+A weak MQL threshold lets that volume bury sales in low-intent contacts; a sharp one keeps selling time on accounts that can actually buy.

 Sales ignoring MQLs